ski area info News & Articles

 • Mountain Creek, Vernon • 168 skiable acres on 1040' vertical

-+++Important 2008-2009 update at end of listing+++
++++Important updates at end of listing+++

 Specs: Summit elevation: 1480'; base elevation: 440'.
 Actual vertical is probably 1001' on 1452' summit and 451' base.
-11 Lifts: 1 open standing gondola, 4 quads, 1 triple, 1 double, 3 magic carpets, 1 rope tow.
-Uphill Capacity: 16000/hr.
+10 Lifts: 1 open standing gondola, 4 quads, 1 triple, 3 magic carpets, 1 rope tow.
+Uphill Capacity: 15000/hr.
 Terrain Mix: 30-37-33.
 Longest Run: 9300' as measured by skiernet.com.
 Season: usually mid December through late March.
 Night Skiing.
 Annual Snowfall: 65".
 Snowmaking: 100%..

 Trails on the weekends can be a nightmare, but you can generally find open runs and short lines on Granite Peak (the old Great Gorge North).
 On some weekends you won't find short lines anywhere.